mhlevgen/multiclass_classification_bert/README.md

 ```

 7. Production code.
-Tf-idf model is nearly ready for production, but it's better to implement API with an asynchronous API framework like Tornado.
+Tf-idf model is nearly ready for production.
+Model itself can we enhanced a little bit by searching more optimal
+hyperparameters.
+Also it's better to implement API with an asynchronous API framework like Tornado.
 In this way, API will work slightly faster.
 You should deploy several model pods (better with autoscaling) to fit the desired number of requests.
 BERT model requires several additional steps: you should decide where to inference it: GPU or CPU.
 GPU is quite expensive.
 To inference on CPU it's better to use openvino before deployment.
 The rest steps is similar to tfidf model.